 11:00 - 1:00 Students and teachers go to lunch together

-Our summer/winter program is a 4-8-week course that will immerse students in American culture.
+Our summer/winter program is a 4-8-week course that will immerse students under the age of 18 in American culture.
 Students will learn various topics while being able to practice their speaking, listening, reading, and writing skills.
 For the first three hours, they will be in a classroom with a maximum of 8 students per class.